-&lt;sup>6 See, ES&H letter to ACL, dated December 4, 2008.
+&lt;sup>6 See.
+ES&H letter to ACL dated December 4, 2008.

-Vice President of Legal & Risk Management and to Mr. defined of Nicoletti, Horning & Sweeney, ACL - External Counsel.
-In addition, the NPFC sent the RP the notification letter, dated September 1, 2009, to Ms. defined and the NPFC sent the RP the of Nicoletti, Horning & Sweeney, ACL - External Counsel, and to Mr. defined of Nicoletti, Horning & Sweeney, ACL - External Counsel, and to Mr. defined ACL - External Counsel.
-In this second RP notification letter, dated September 1, 2009, the NPFC informed ACL that it had agreed to separate all ten invoices of the original claim into individual claims.
-ACL has acknowledged receipt of the seventh invoice (1-18177) and the other invoices from ES&H in the ACL audit.
-(See, Enclosure (1) - ACL audit.).
-ES&H has confirmed to the NPFC that all subcontractors have been paid for the services provided which included ES&H's invoice # 1-18177.
+Sweeney, ACL - External Counsel.
+In addition, the NPFC sent the RP the notification letter, dated September 1, 2009, to Ms. ACL - Counsel, to Mr. Of Nicoletti, Horning & Sweeney, ACL - External Counsel, and to Mr. ACL - External Counsel.
+In this second RP notification letter, the NPFC informed ACL that it had agreed to separate all ten invoices of the original claim into individual claims.
+8 ACL has acknowledged receipt of the fourth invoice (1-18174) and the other invoices from ES&H in the ACL audit.
+(See, Enclosure 1 - ACL audit).
+ES&H has confirmed to the NPFC that all subcontractors have been paid for the services provided which included ES&H's invoice # 1-18174.